corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

      - **Drawbacks**: Risk of aliasing, ISI, and loss of high-frequency details.

 To resolve these trade-offs, this phase focuses on computing the **optimal sampling frequency** that balances efficiency and signal integrity.
 The so called frequency is obtained levegering, the highest frequency of the signal and the Shannon-Nyquist theorem, to determine an efficient sampling rate capable of reconstructing the signal without aliasing or Inter-Symbol Interference (ISI).
-Specifically, the sampling theorem states that it's possible to reconstruct a continue signal by performing a sampling with a frequency higher that 2 * $\f_max$, eventhough a common engineering practice is to pick $\f_sample$ = 2.5 * $\f_max$ for safety margins.
+Specifically, the sampling theorem states that it's possible to reconstruct a continue signal by performing a sampling with a frequency higher that 2 * $f_{max}$, eventhough a common engineering practice is to pick $𝑓_{sample}$ = 2.5 * $𝑓_{max}$ for safety margins.

 **Program steps**
 1. **Sample at maximum frequency possible for the ESP32**: